-The data for the scheduled import requests of contact(s) from non-CAB AB systems into CAB SHALL be retrieved from the CAB Feature Handler Application Usage [CAB XDMS].
+The data for the scheduled import requests of contact(s) from non-CAB AB systems into CAB SHALL be retrieved from the CAB Feature Handler Application Usage [CAB 1.1 XDMS].
 This is accomplished either by document management operations or subscribing to changes to the CAB Feature Handler Document.
-The retrieval is performed via the XDM Agent (see sub clause 5.5 “XDM Agent”).
+The retrieval is performed via the XDM Agent (see sub-clause 5.5 “XDM Agent”).

-The Interworking Function SHALL obtain the data for the import request via XDM Agent (see sub clause 5.5 “XDM Agent”) from the CAB Feature Handler Application Usage as follows .
+The Interworking Function SHALL obtain the data for the import request via XDM Agent (see sub-clause 5.5 “XDM Agent”) from the CAB Feature Handler Application Usage as follows .

 SHALL set the AUID to “org.openmobilealliance.cab-feature-handler”